charmbracelet/mods/README.md

 Use the HTTP proxy to the connect the API endpoints.

+## Using within Vim/neovim

+You can use mods as an assistant inside Vim.
+Here are some examples:

+1. `:'<,'>w !mods explain this`
+1. `:.!mods -f write a copyright footer for mycompany, 2024`
+1. `:'<,'>.!mods improve this code`

 ## Whatcha Think?

 We’d love to hear your thoughts on this project.
 Feel free to drop us a note.